elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Configuration options regarding pod placement and resources for cert-manager
 - Possibility to configure pod placement and resourcess for velero
 - Ability to add extra volumes and volumemounts to prometheus wc scraper.
+- Ability to add extra volumes and volumemounts to fluentd in the workload cluster.

 ### Changed